Terms & Conditions

 Article 1 - Scopez

-These General Terms and Conditions of Use and Sale (the "General Terms") are entered into between:
+These General Terms and Conditions (the “General Terms and Conditions” or the “GTC”) are entered into between:

 AND